 File Structure of the NIS Prior to 2015

 The NIS databases prior to 2015 are annual, calendar year files based on discharge date that include ICD-9-CM coding only.
-The Inpatient Core File and Hospital Weights File are available all data years.
+The Inpatient Core File and the Hospital File are available all data years.
 The Disease Severity File is available starting in data year 2002, and the Diagnosis and Procedure Groups File is available starting in data year 2005.

 NIS Data Elements

 All releases of the NIS contain two types of data: inpatient stay records and hospital information with weights to calculate national estimates.
 Appendix III identifies the data elements in each NIS file: